The photo above taken in 1950, was in the belongings of a Great Aunt, who passed away this month at the age of 93.

 To my teacher, Elthelda Coggan, from your pupil.

-and when you're with your friends at home, then I'll remember you.
+'Remember me when gone away, and I the same will do, and when you're with your friends at home, then I'll remember you.

-For then my thoughts will turn to thee, my fondly cherished friend.'
+Forget me ah forget me not, when evenings shades descend, For then my thoughts will turn to thee, my fondly cherished friend.'

 o